CaitlinS9/Event-Intro/README.md

 If you want to support Techlahoma, you can go to techlahoma.org/donate and sign up for a monthly subscription.

 ### (Twitch: Read only if your group is streamed on Twitch)
 We've been streaming almost all of our OKC based user groups to twitch.tv/techlahoma.
 If you have Amazon Prime, you can subscribe to our channel for free every month.
 Techlahoma gets a small donation from Amazon for each subscription!
+The videos are also available on our YouTube channel, and we'd love for everyone to subscribe!

 ### (StarSpace46: Read if at StarSpace46 only)
 This event center is donated by StarSpace46.
 They offer a free day pass to anyone who wants to come upstairs after the meetup.